How to optimize images for SEO: 14 Essential tips for image SEO

 Pixsy offers several plans, including a free tier that tracks a limited number of images and sends alerts about potential unauthorized uses.
 The paid plans, which start at $19 per month, offer more extensive monitoring and legal support services.

-6. Copytrack.com for Digital Content Protection
+6. Copytrack.com for digital content protection

 Copytrack provides a similar program to Pixsy, focusing on tracking and enforcing the copyright of digital images across the web.
 Copytrack scans the internet for copies of your images and assists in managing copyright infringements through automated licensing or legal resolutions.